miha-stopar/crypto-notes/algebraic_geometry.md

 Proposition 4: Let r be a domain that is not a field.
 Then the following are equivalent:

  * R is Noetherian and local, and the maximal ideal is principal.
- * There is an irreducible element r in R such that every nonzero z from R may be written uniquely in the form z = u * t^n, u a unit in R, n a nonnegative integere.
+ * There is an irreducible element r in R such that every nonzero z from R may be written uniquely in the form z = u * t^n, u a unit in R, n a nonnegative integer.

 Proof.
 (1) implies (2): Let's m be a maximal ideal and t its generator.
 Suppose u * t^m = v * t^n.
 Then u * t^(m-n) = v is a unit and thus m = n (since t is a non-unit).
 That means the expression of any z = u * t^n is unique.
 Now we need to show that such an expression exists for z.
 If it is unit, it is done.
 If is a non-unit, then z = z1 * t (as t is a generator).
 If z1 is a unit, it is done.
 If not, we write z1 = z2 * t.
 We continue this way and we argue that this process eventually stops.
 It stops because the union of ideals (z1) ⊂ (z2) ⊂ (z3) ... is finitely generated (R is Noetherian).
 (2) implies (1): m = (t) is the set of non-units.
 The only ideals in R are the principal ideals (t^n), n a nonegative integer, so R is a PID.